 \section{Performance Evaluation}

-For implementation of EnFed, Python 3.8.10 was used, and Tensorflow was used for deep learning models.
-To connect the devices for exchanging model updates, \textit{MLSocket} was used.
+To implement EnFed, Python 3.8.10 is used, and Tensorflow is used for DL models.
+To connect the devices for transmitting and receiving model updates, \textit{MLSocket} is used.
 The implementation diagram is presented in Fig. \ref{actimplement}.
 The experimental setup is explained in Section \ref{exs}.
 In EnFed, the supporting devices have their local models and local datasets.
 The supporting devices send their model updates to the requesting device.
-The requesting device receives model updates from the collaborators, and develops its personalized model.
-As the underlying deep learning algorithm, we used LSTM network, which is a well-known deep learning approach as well as highly suitable for time series data.
-However, we used MLP also to validate the performance of EnFed with respect to five collaborators.
-The values of the parameters used in classification using LSTM and MLP, are presented in Table \ref{tab:class}.
-We determined the prediction accuracy for the proposed approach EnFed along with the training time and energy consumption.
-After that we compared the performance of EnFed with conventional CFL and DFL-based systems (as implemented in \cite{mukherjee2024federatedlearningarchitecturesperformance}) with respect to the training time and energy consumption to achieve the desired accuracy level.
-Finally, the accuracy and response time in EnFed were compared with the conventional cloud-only framework.
-The results we obtained from the experiment are presented in this section.
+The requesting device receives model updates from them, and develops its personalized model.
+For local data analysis, LSTM and MLP are used in EnFed.
+GRU is also popular to model and process sequential data.
+However, we prefer LSTM over GRU because (i) LSTM features a separate cell state that enables to keep significant information over longer time period, (ii) The use of three gates (input, forget, and output) in LSTM provides a fine-grained control over information flow that helps to outperform GRU on large-scale and complex problems, (iii) To deal with intricate and long-term dependencies within sequences, LSTM provides better performance especially for deep time-series forecasting.
+CNN is also a popular data analysis algorithm especially for activity recognition.
+However, instead of using CNN, we consider LSTM because (i) To capture long-term dependencies with sequential data, LSTM performs better, (ii) LSTM excels in processing time series data by maintaining a memory of past inputs, (iii) LSTMs can handle input sequences of varying lengths, (iv) By using three gates, LSTM can focus on the most significant parts of a sequence, (v) LSTM can better understand the overall context of a sequence.
+MLP is also used in EnFed for local data analysis because MLP offers benefits with structured data, lower computational resources, reduced overfitting on small dataset, and can be faster due to its reduced overhead associated with complex convolutional layers.
+The values of the parameters used in classification using LSTM and MLP are presented in Table \ref{tab:class}.
+We determine the prediction accuracy for the proposed approach EnFed along with training time and energy consumption.
+After that we compare the performance of EnFed with conventional CFL and DFL-based systems (as implemented in \cite{mukherjee2024federated}) with respect to training time and energy consumption to achieve the desired accuracy level.
+For aggregation, federated averaging (FedAvg) is used in the implementation of CFL and DFL.
+Finally, the accuracy and response time in EnFed are compared to the conventional cloud-only framework.